petersonjonath/personalwebpage/writing.md

 “The Loves of Others: The Poetics of Hindu-Muslim Romance in Mughal Benares.” (in progress)

-"The Long Shadow of Sāyaṇa: Reading the *Ṛg Veda* in Eighteenth Century Pandharpur.” (in progress)

 “Hermeneutics of Hierarchy: Taptamudrā and the Question of Śūdra Liberation.” *New Explorations in South Asian Research.* (under review)

-"Vyāsa’s Body, or a Prehistory of Religious Conflict in the Deccan,” *New Explorations in South Asian Research*. (forthcoming)
+"Desecrating the Divine: Vyāsa’s Body between Polemic and Procession,” *New Explorations in South Asian Research*. (forthcoming)

 “Branding and the Order of Texts and Bodies in Medieval South India.” *Journal of Hindu Studies.* [(2024)](https://academic.oup.com/jhs/advance-article-abstract/doi/10.1093/jhs/hiad033/7609621?redirectedFrom=fulltext)